 A lot CAN happen to the business.
 The better question is what will likely happen to the business.
 In Maine the court must divide the marital property equitably, note not necessarily equally.
 The first question is whether or not the LLC is marital property.
 If you became owner during the marriage...Read more »

 To get these rights in Maine is almost impossible.
 You would have to show the Court that at some point in the child's life you were essentially acting as the child's parent with the consent of the biological parents.
-You have to prove you were in the position of being a "de facto" parent and that...Read more »
+You have to prove you were in the position of being a "de...Read more »

-She is asking for half of everything, we were only married for 4 years, we have a 2 yr old daughter, and I got the house shortly after we got married, her name isn't on anything, her credit is horrible, i wont her out of the home, but she filed a false TPO on me now I can't got to the home and...
+She is asking for half of everything, we were only married for 4 years, we have a 2 yr old daughter, and I got the house shortly after we got married, her name isn't on anything, her credit is horrible, i wont her out of the home, but she filed a false TPO on me now I can't got to the...
 Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.